CSC2885-ndnu/api/README.md

 JSON:
-- LANDING PAGE: [Completed]
+- [Completed] LANDING PAGE:
 Martin

-- LOGGED IN (USER’S HOME PAGE FOR THE FIRST TIME): [Completed] Martin
+- [Completed] LOGGED IN (USER’S HOME PAGE FOR THE FIRST TIME):
+Martin

-- Courses enrolled in: [Completed]
+- [Completed] Courses enrolled in:
 Naomi

-- Showing your recent submissions:
+- [Completed] Showing your recent submissions:
 Naomi

-- Course Page (when user clicks on a course, shows all the notes of that course): [Completed] Martin
+- [Completed] Course Page (when user clicks on a course, shows all the notes of that course):
+Martin

-- VIEW POST PAGE:
+- [Completed] VIEW POST PAGE:
 Megan